nbcommunication/PageimageSrcset/README.md

 $srcset = $image->srcset(true);

 // Return the srcset using all arguments
-// Custom sizes do not work for widths <= {portraitWidth}px if portrait enabled
 $srcset = $image->srcset("320, 480, 640x480 768w, 1240, 2048 2x", [
-	"portrait" => true,
+	"portrait" => "320, 640",
 ]);

 // The set rules above are a demonstration, not a recommendation!
 ```
+**Image variations are only created for set rules which require a smaller image than the `Pageimage` itself.
+On large sites this may still result in a _lot_ of images being generated.
+If you have limited storage, please use this module wisely.**

 #### Portrait Mode
-In most situations, the ratio of the image does not need to change at different screen sizes.
-However, images that cover the entire viewport are an obvious exception to this and often the ones that benefit most from srcset implementation.
+In many situations, the ratio of the image does not need to change at different screen sizes.
+However, images that cover the entire viewport are an exception to this and are often the ones that benefit most from srcset implementation.

 The main problem with cover images is that they need to display *landscape* on desktop devices and *portrait* when this orientation is used on mobile and tablet devices.

 You can automatically generate portrait images by enabling portrait mode.
 It is recommended that you use this in combination with [`Pageimage::focus()`](https://processwire.com/api/ref/pageimage/focus/) so that the portrait variations retain the correct subject.

-The generated variations are twice the width of the set rule width, with the height determined by the portrait ratio (e.g. 9:16).
-A set rule width of 320 results in an image 640px x 1138px.
+The generated variations are HiDPI/Retina versions.
+Their height is determined by the portrait ratio (e.g. 9:16).
+Variations are always generated, regardless of whether the original image is smaller.
+Upscaling is disabled though, so you may find that some variations are actually smaller than they say they are in their filename.

-The `sizes` attribute should be used when portrait mode is enabled. `Pageimage::sizes` will return `(orientation: portrait) and (max-width: {portraitWidth}px) 50vw` by default, which handles the use of these images with 2x resolution.
+The `sizes` attribute should be used when portrait mode is enabled. `Pageimage::sizes` will return `(orientation: portrait) and (max-width: {maxWidth}px) 50vw` by default, which handles the use of these images for retina devices.
+The maximum width used in this rule is the largest set width.

-Image variations are only created for set rules which require a smaller image than the `Pageimage` itself.
-Portrait mode is an exception to this, so it is recommended that you only use this mode on a high resolution image.

 ### Pageimage::sizes()
 There is no option to configure default sizes because in most cases `100vw` is all you need, and you do not need to output this anyway as it is inferred when using the `srcset` attribute.